aoxrud-ww/web-accessibility-tips/README.md

 <a href='#'>View more <span class='visually-hidden'>products in Healthy Snacks</span></a>
 ```

-The `visually-hidden` css class moves the content out of the view so visual users will not see it but screen readers will.
+The `visually-hidden` css class moves the content out of the view so visual users will not see it, but screen readers will.

+The `visually-hidden` css declaration can be seen below:

 ```css
 .visually-hidden {